AlbertNath/Practice1_CompGeo/README.md

-# Practice 1: Computational Geometry - Semester 2023-2
+# Practices: Computational Geometry - Semester 2023-2

 ## Descrption:
 Implementation of the following algorithms: